 Your ability to brake in a turn and to brake hard in an emergency situation are important riding skills.
-We suggest attending a Motorcycle Safety Foundation experienced rider training course (page 38) to retain these skills.
+We suggest attending a Motorcycle Safety Foundation experienced rider training course (page 32) to retain these skills.

 When riding in wet or rainy conditions, or on loose surfaces, the ability to maneuver and stop will be reduced.
 All of your actions should be smooth under these conditions.
 Rapid acceleration, braking or turning may cause loss of control.
-For your safety, exercise extreme caution when braking, accelerating or turning.